-They also combine this tour with two other activities for a full day option.
-You will visit the waterfalls, then Casa Del Arbol (the swing at the end of the world) before ending at Mirador de Bellavista where you can see amazing views of the town.
+With this tour, you will visit the waterfalls, then Casa Del Arbol (the swing at the end of the world) before ending at Mirador de Bellavista where you can see amazing views of the town.

 |Cheapest option||You can't stop at any waterfalls along the way|

 |You can stay at Pailon del Diablo as long as |